Vadskye/Rise/docs/pure_damage_dice.md

   * At R7, 4d8+2d10 (27) damage
 * R7: 8d6 (28) damage

+## Damage Per Rank Tradeoffs

+In the old system, +2r for damage gave +1d. +1d is about a 25% damage increase from damage dice alone.
+For those spells, damage dice would generally contribute more than half of your total damage, so call that a 15% damage increase for +2r, or maybe a 20% increase if your power was unreasonably low.

+Put another way, +2r for damage gave a 50% increase in the damage *difference* between rank X and rank X+2, or a 25% increase after taking into account the effect of power.

 # Nonlinear Power Scaling

 Your power is on a (level + str/wil)-based track.
 Power doubles every 6 levels on that track.
 Spells deal damage based on your power.
 You should gain other flat damage modifiers over time from other sources, like class features and feats, so 6 Wil doesn't fully double your damage.